edwardchang0112/Airflow_Datapipeline_Example_TunningModelWeights/README.md

 # Airflow_Datapipeline_Example_TunningModelWeights
-In this project, there is an example for you to build you tasks on airflow, such as model trainning, testing performance, etc.
+In this project, there is an example for you to build you tasks on airflow, such as model training, testing performance, etc.

 ## As an example for every one can easily deploy projects on airflow